torrinconrath/jerry-the-medical-assistant-codebase/README.md

 ## Model Fine-tuning Initialization (60 GB VRAM Needed)
 First reformat the subset dataset into .parquet.
 (Or use https://drive.google.com/drive/folders/108_8uL-6HTn1_Rf22fRdGFNzrxXGzDX2?usp=sharing to download pre-formatted dataset)

-To start fine-tuning, put the .parquet dataset under the same directory as SFT.ipynb.
-Then, run SFT.ipynb script on a device that has over 60 VRAM, the final cell will save the model trained params.
+To start fine-tuning, put the .parquet dataset under the same directory as SFT.ipynb Then, run SFT.ipynb script on a device that has >= 60 GRAM, the final cell will save the model trained params (or https://drive.google.com/file/d/13xoplY0-SrNULChwuSAo988l828CaEEc/view?usp=sharing to directly download the fine-tuned model).

 To start evaluation via SARI, make sure model folder, test_sari.py and Qwen3-8B-SARI.ipynb are all under the same directory.
 Then, run Qwen3-8B-SARI.ipynb and the evaluation results will be shown in the console log.

 ## Application (8 GB VRAM NEEDED)